chizo4/SciFCheX/README.md

 ## **Project Structure** 🔎

 The section contains brief clarifications about the project resources that can be found within this repository.
-It is strongly advised to visit individual files for further context about implementations, since each of them has been annotated with a comprehensive amount of documentation:
+It is strongly advised to visit individual files for further context about implementations, since each of them has been annotated with quite a comprehensive amount of documentation:
 - `.github` - Standard `git` setup that contains `PR template`, `workflows`, etc.
-- `data` - Full copy of the `SciFact` dataset from the paper titled "[Fact or Fiction: Verifying Scientific Claims](https://github.com/allenai/scifact)" by *Wadden et al. (2020)*.
+- `data` - Full copy of the `SciFact` dataset from the paper titled "[Fact or Fiction: Verifying Scientific Claims](https://arxiv.org/abs/2004.14974)" by *Wadden et al. (2020)*.
 The dataset contains 1,409 samples provided with a corpus of 5,183 abstract documents.
-In essence, it was used for training and evaluation of the presented model.
+The data was used for training and evaluations of the presented pipeline.
 - `pipeline` - The full-implementation of the `SciFCheX` system, which consists of the following packages:
     - `eval` - Implements the `AbstractRetrievalEvaluator` and `PipelineEvaluator` classes and their respective `tools`.
 This toolkit is essential to evaluate the model performance on different levels of complexity.
     - `inference` - Handles the pipeline flow when running predictions at inference time.
 It consists of: `abstract_retieval -> rationale_selection -> label_prediction`.
-Notably, the `abstract_retrieval` package contains all retrieval implementations employed by this research (i.e., `TF-IDF`, `BM25`, `BM25 + BGE-M3`, `BM25 + BERT`, `BM25 + SciBERT`, `BM25 + BioBERT`).
+Notably, the `abstract_retrieval` package contains all retrieval implementations tested during this research (i.e., `TF-IDF`, `BM25`, `BM25 + BGE-M3`, `BM25 + BERT`, `BM25 + SciBERT`, `BM25 + BioBERT`).
     - `training` - Includes the `PyTorch` implementation for the training of `abstract retrieval` (only for `BERT`-based retrieval settings), `rationale selection`, and `label prediction`, and their associated `tools`.
 - `results` - The directory stores all the experimental results obtained from different experiments.
 These are automatically created by `eval` package, whenever evaluation is completed. `results/abstract_retrieval` contains AR-only experimental results, whereas `results/pipeline` has the ones for full-pipeline runs.
 - `resources` - Contains project related resources, e.g., images.